Clinical Psychopharmacology Made Ridiculously Simple (8th Edition)

 This course is based on a book and a post test.
 When you're ready, purchase the test by clicking the "Add To Cart" button.
 This will let you take the test and receive your certificate for CE credits.

-- Describe the side-effects of antipsychotic medications.
+- Describe the psychotic disorders diagnoses and the side-effects of antipsychotic medications.

 - General Principles